 We are drafting these proposals on the open, so anyone who wants can participate.
 You can check their status, leave comments or edit freely in the following wiki: http://ourproject.org/moin/fundraising%20proposals

 The Peer-to-Peer University (P2PU) is a grassroots open education project that organizes learning outside of institutional walls and gives learners recognition for their achievements.
 P2PU creates a model for lifelong learning alongside traditional formal higher education.
+Also, if you are interested in business and social science related subjects, we recommend you enroll in online igcse tutorial lesson.
 Leveraging the internet and educational materials openly available online, P2PU enables high-quality low-cost education opportunities.
 P2PU – learning for everyone, by everyone about almost anything.
 We advise everyone to check out their free online courses!

 You have to pass those CLEP exams, however, to take advantage of the benefits they offer.
 If you take a CLEP exam and fail it, there is a waiting period, usually three or six months before you can try again.
 You can get on Instant Cert Academy a extensive CLEP study guides for your next exam.